-I am pledging 10% of my net sales of any product(s) purchased through this blog or my Amazon affiliate website, www.JewelryCottageByTheSea.com, to go to The North Shore Animal League of Long Island, New York, and to a local animal shelter in the West Palm Beach area of Florida where I live.
+I am pledging 10% of my net sales of any product(s) purchased through this blog or my Amazon affiliate website, www.JewelryCottageByTheSea.com, to go to The North Shore Animal League of Long Island, New York, and 10% to 100+ Animal Rescue, in Florida.
 I want to do my part and hope everyone will try to help in some way so our little furry friends will know people who will be kind to them and love them the way they deserve to be loved.

 If anyone reading this is on Facebook, please keep sharing the pictures and stories about the unfortunate animals that are living in shelters and those that have yet to be rescued by those shelters.

 Thank you for visiting Grandma In The Kitchen.
 I hope I have provided interesting and useful information here.
 If you have any questions about anything that is presented in this blog, please do not hesitate to send me an email at: Grandmainthekitchen@gmail.com.